What is self-build housing?

 Tewkesbury Borough Council is committed to supporting both affordable and market housing and is working to make it easier for more people to build their own home.

-The Act places a duty on local authorities to maintain a register of people who have expressed an interest in self-build and custom build projects.
+The self-build and custom housebuilding act places a duty on local authorities to maintain a register of people who have expressed an interest in self-build and custom build projects.

 By signing up, you will help us find out more about the demand for self and custom build plots in Tewkesbury.